4 Reasons NOT to Use “info@” as Your General Email Addresswebvision

 - Info@ email addresses are not very friendly or personable.

 If you consider the person you are sending emails to for a second.
 How do you think they feel about receiving an email from a generic, ambiguous and indefinable email address.
 A lot of people will wonder if , or how often the email address is monitored and if the person doing so is capable of helping or responding to your email.
-There is no “personal ownership” with info@ email addresses and certainly when sending emails, I would recommend using a more personal and engaging email address so that the recipient has confidence that the sender is putting his name to the email and therefore taking ownership of it.
+The problem is that people can assume there is no “personal ownership” with info@ email addresses.
+Certainly when sending emails, I would recommend using a more personal and engaging email address so that the recipient has confidence that the sender is putting his name to the email and therefore taking ownership of it.

 - Some service websites don’t allow you to use info@ email addresses.